 Remember to measure CLV for each customer individually or in segments rather than as an average for all customers.
 This will allow you to get much more reliable data.

-Focus on future value of customers, not past purchases.
+Focus on the future value of customers, not past purchases.

 For reliable data, separate costs from sales value, including product cost and delivery, admin, staff, etc.